ekamenar/ekamenar.github.io/_news/PriRevo_visit.md

 The meeting focused on opportunities for collaboration in the fabrication and 3D printing of soft structures, supporting the development of soft robotic components and prototypes within the project.

-We thank Prirevo for hosting us and look forward to future joint activities!
+We thank Print Revolution d.o.o. for hosting us and look forward to future joint activities!